 Proceedings of the Institution of Mechanical Engineers, Part J: Journal of Engineering Tribology

-Editor: Prof Andreas Almqvist, Technical University of Luleå, Sweden
+Editor: Professor Andreas Almqvist Luleå University of Technology, Sweden

 The Journal of Engineering Tribology publishes high-quality, peer-reviewed papers from academia and industry worldwide on the engineering science associated with tribology and its application to machine elements.
 This journal is a member of the Committee on Publication Ethics (COPE).